Countly/countly-sdk-ios/README.md

 **Note:** if you use Countly Cloud, you must set withHost parameter to https://cloud.count.ly for step 10.

+**Note:** Make sure you use App Key (found under Management -> Applications) and not API Key.
+Entering API Key will not work.

 It should finally look like this:

 <pre class="prettyprint">